-The bad news is that many colleges do not make it easy for you figure out – in advance – the discounted price you will pay upon admission.
+Unfortunately, it is not always easy for you figure out – in advance – the discounted price (Net Price) you will pay upon admission.

 Grants and scholarships are the best kind of financial aid because they reduce the price.
-Other types of financial aid such as student loans and work-study are useful resources that help you pay your share; but they do not reduce the price.
+They are discounts.
+Other types of financial aid such as student loans and work-study are very useful resources that help you pay your share; but they do not reduce the price.

-Now that the sticker price of some private colleges is more than 70K, many higher income families are qualifying for significant need-based discounts.
+Now that the sticker price of some private colleges is more than $70,000, even higher-income families qualify for significant need-based discounts.

-For example, a family of four with an income of 150K and a net worth of 150K will qualify for a school awarded need-based discount of approximately 40k at some private colleges and universities.
+For example, a family of four with an income of $150,000 and a net worth of $150,000, will qualify for school awarded need-based discounts of approximately $40,000 at some private colleges and universities.